davidegiunchi/bboss-report/README.md

 4. License

-*BBoss Report - Bacula Boss's Report*
+**BBoss Report - Bacula Boss's Report**

 Generate a spreadsheet containing a report of what Bacula save: jobname, fileset, pre-post scripts ecc.
-All written in a human readable's format
+All written in a human readable's format.

 It's useful to generate periodic reports or when your boss ask for a "report of what we are saving right now": bacula's web interface may be your first thought, but an xls file it's easier to share with other managers, and access to the bacula's web interface may be restricted in a separated nework or similar.